Rainbow (2008 film): Cast

-Producion
+Production

 The songs were choreographed by Suchitra Chandrabose.
 Two songs were shot in Bangkok and one song was shot near Begumpet Airport.

 Themes and influences

 Jeevi of Idlebrain.com felt that the lead characters (Rahul being colourblind, Sindhu being mute, and Sonal being an actress) are similar to the characters of the 1986 film Sirivennela (Sarvadaman D. Banerjee is blind, Suhasini is mute, and Moon Moon Sen is glamorous).

 Soundtrack

 The songs were composed by newcomer Nihal.